Sponsor Requirements for Non-Profit Entities

 - Submit to the college a copy of the entity’s article of incorporation and the federal tax identification number or federal employer’s identification.

-- Submit a signed affidavit agreeing to pay the student’s tuition and required fees.
+- Submit a letter on official company letterhead agreeing to pay the student’s tuition and required fees.

 - May not sponsor more than five students per year under this provision.

 - Pay the in-state tuition and required educational fees using a check bearing the printed name of the nonprofit charitable or religious corporation.